DefangLabs/samples/samples/svelte-mysql/README.md

 Short Description: A full-stack application using Svelte for the frontend, Node.js for the backend, and MySQL for the database

-Tags: svelte, nodejs, mysql, full-stack
+Tags: Svelte, Node.js, Mysql, Full-stack

-Languages: nodejs, javascript, sql, typescript
+Languages: Node.js, Javascript, SQL, Typescript